How Freight Factoring Can Shield You from the Impacts of the De Minimis Change

 What Was the De Minimis Rule Before the Change?

 Let’s recap what the de minimis rule looked like before this change.
-Firstly, the threshold was $800, meaning that every shipment below that threshold was exempt from certain tariffs and paperwork as they weren’t imported through a practical customs entry.
-This rule meant that consumers received products faster and cheaper from overseas, as well as being able to ship out smaller packages with little to no paperwork, and foreign sellers could ship into the U.S. without import duties.
+Firstly, the threshold was $800, meaning that every shipment below that threshold was exempt from certain tariffs and paperwork, as they weren’t imported through a practical customs entry.
+This rule meant that consumers received products faster and cheaper from overseas, were able to ship out smaller packages with little to no paperwork, and foreign sellers could ship into the U.S. without import duties.
 These rules made it easier to shop on foreign e-commerce sites and led to an increase in direct-to-consumer e-commerce sales.

 Understanding the De Minimis Change

-Ultimately, that de minimis is now no longer in effect, and there is no de minimis at all, meaning no low threshold for these shipments.
-This change can bring on tighter restrictions, more inspections, and it could even mean changes to what countries and what products can be shipped into the United States.
-The supply chain can expect to see some changes within its operations as well when it comes to this change, such as more paperwork for shipments, increased delivery times, and even unpredictable revenue cycles for carriers.
+Ultimately, the de minimis rule is now no longer in effect meaning no low limit for these shipments.
+This change can bring on tighter restrictions and more inspections, and it could even mean changes to what countries and products can be shipped into the United States.
+The supply chain can expect to see some changes within its operations as well when it comes to this adjustment, such as more paperwork for shipments, increased delivery times, and even unpredictable revenue cycles for carriers.

 Why Are Carriers and Owner-Operators Being Affected?